spotinst/help/src/docs/ocean/features/cluster-orientation.md

 > **Tip**: If you have already configured cluster orientation at the Elastigroup level (i.e., using the Elastigroup API), those configurations will not be impacted, and will still apply to Ocean.
 Going forward, all cluster orientation configurations for Ocean should be made in the Ocean APIs only.

+## Set up in Ocean API for a Virtual Node Group

+Virtual node groups are seperate configurable Launch specs on Ocean clusters, on which strategy and cluster orientation can be defined.

-To define the cluster orientation for a virtual node group, you can use [Create VNG](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSLaunchSpecCreate) or [Update VNG](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSLaunchSpecUpdate) APIs, Look for the following attribute:
+To define the cluster orientation for a virtual node group, you can use the [Create VNG](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSLaunchSpecCreate) or [Update VNG](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSLaunchSpecUpdate) APIs.

+Look for the following attribute:

 ```
 launchSpec.strategy.orientation.availabilityVsCost